 Reconstruction of the wing structure indicated that all of the parts were attached until impact.
 Examination of fractures of the wings indicate that the failure modes were consistent with impact overload failures.
 Examination of the wing flaps showed that the flaps were attached to the wing structure and there were no mechanical failures prior to impact with the terrain.
 The positions of all of the flap jack screws indicated that there was not a split flap condition and the flaps were at the 10-degree position at impact.
 This position was further confirmed by metallurgical analysis of the detent track from the flap handle module.
 Examination of the ailerons indicated that they were attached to the wings until impact.
 The continuity of the flight control cables throughout the wings indicated that the aileron cables did not malfunction in the wing areas.
-The attach points for the spoilers indicated that they were attached to the wings indicated that the sileron cables did not malfunction in the wing structure until impact.
-Crushing of the leading edge devices (slats) in the extended position indicated that all of the slats were properly extended at impact.
+The attach points for the spoilers indicated that they were attached to the wing of the leading edge devices (slats) in the extended position indicated that all of the slats were properly extended at impact.